Darkcybe/darkcybe.github.io/_posts/Ethical Hacking Tools/Frameworks and Suites/2022-10-21-PowerShell-Empire.md

     ```

 4. Press `submit` to create the stager.
 The stager can then be downloaded and transferred to the target host.

+> Payloads can be created for Windows, MacOs, and Linux.

 ## Interacting with Agents through Starkiller